Jainil5/medilink/README.md

    - SOAP notes on the left side
    - Diagnosis, confidence score, and XAI image on the right side

----

-## Demo Mode

-The application includes a **Run Demo Case** option.

-Demo mode automatically loads:
-- A sample patient conversation
-- A predefined medical image

-This is useful for:
-- Testing the application
-- Academic demonstrations
-- Presentations

----

 ## Technologies Used